vabatta/zedit-patcher-smart-encounters-levels/README.md

 ## Properties

 The properties used in all the files.
+Removing a property from the `JSON` will let the patcher ignore it's application.

 ### MinLevel
 `"MinLevel": number`